keshiamukenge/split-in-lines/README.md

 # Split in lines
 <p>This library separates your html text into different lines wrapped by html tags.</p>

-## Use cases
+## Use case
 It is very useful to create text animations.

 ## Installation
 `````
-npm install lines-split
+pnpm install lines-split
 `````

 ## Usage